-When you enable the vRealize Log Insight integrated load balancer (ILB) on a vRealize Log Insight cluster, you must configure one or more virtual IP addresses.
+When you activate the vRealize Log Insight integrated load balancer (ILB) on a vRealize Log Insight cluster, you must configure one or more virtual IP addresses.

 The Integrated Load Balancer supports one or more virtual IP addresses (vIPs).
 Each vIP balances incoming ingestion and query traffic among available vRealize Log Insight nodes.
-It's a best practice to connect all vRealize Log Insight clients through a vIP and not directly to a node.
+It is a best practice to connect all vRealize Log Insight clients through a vIP and not directly to a node.

-To simplify future changes and upgrades, you can have clients point to a FQDN that resolves to the ILB IP address, instead of pointing directly to the ILB IP address. vSphere and vRealize Operations integrations as well as alert messages use the FQDN if provided.
-Otherwise, they use the ILB IP address. vRealize Log Insight should be able to resolve the FQDN to the given IP address, which means that the FQDN value you specify should match what is defined in DNS.
+To simplify future changes and upgrades, you can have clients point to an FQDN that resolves to the ILB IP address, instead of pointing directly to the ILB IP address. vSphere and vRealize Operations integrations and alert messages use the FQDN if provided.
+Otherwise, they use the ILB IP address. vRealize Log Insight can resolve the FQDN to the given IP address, which means that the FQDN value you provide should match what is defined in DNS.

 - Verify that all vRealize Log Insight nodes and the specified Integrated Load Balancer IP address are on the same network.

-- If you are using vRealize Log Insight with NSX, verify that the Enable IP Discovery option is disabled on the NSX logical switch.
+- If you are using vRealize Log Insight with NSX, verify that the Enable IP Discovery option is deactivated on the NSX logical switch.

-- The vRealize Log Insight master and worker nodes must have the same certificates.
+- The vRealize Log Insight primary and worker nodes must have the same certificates.
 Otherwise, the vRealize Log Insight Agents configured to connect through SSL reject the connection.
-When uploading a CA-signed certificate to vRealize Log Insight master and worker nodes, set the Common Name to the ILB FQDN (or IP address) during the certificate generation request.
+When uploading a CA-signed certificate to vRealize Log Insight primary and worker nodes, set the Common Name to the ILB FQDN (or IP address) during the certificate generation request.
 See Generate a Certificate Signing Request.